Riding and Driving Lessons, Field Boarding and Training

 Meet Tres Bien.
 He's a wonderful and sweet Arabian/Shetland Pony Cross born in 1998.
 He loves all people, well, not my former boarder Elizabeth, but everyone else.
 He is great on the lunge line and loves to play in the round pen.
 At 15+hands and with a sturdy build, he can carry a full-sized adult.
 He loves to canter, and will even canter in place a few strides, if you get it right.
 He has a reasonable leg yield and a beginning half pass.
 He's been a bit overly enthusiastic at jumping, but he's now discovered his 'groove' and is teaching some students how to jump.
 Trails are not his thing.
 But he never bores of the ring!

 Meet Lillith, formerly known as Lily.
-She is a 16 hand Andalusian/Thoroughbred/Canadian Cross who was born in 1997.
-She comes from a line of Grand Prix jumpers and dressage horses.
+She is a 16 hand Andalusian/Thoroughbred/Canadian Cross born in 1997.
+She comes from a line of Grand Prix jumpers and dressage horses and has competed at 3rd level.
 Her grandfather competed for Canada in the Alternative Olympics in London, and her great grandfather competed for Germany.
 Reiner Klimke imported her aunt back to Germany.
-She is great as my lead horse on trails and is fun to ride dressage, though an old stifle injury limits her flexibility a bit.
+She is great as my lead horse on trails and fun to ride dressage, though an old stifle injury limits her flexibility a bit.
+She has a stunning trot with a '9'extended trot and a floating half pass.
+She is my only horse who will offer collection if you get it right.
+If you jump her, expect a big one!
+She used to event and loves to jump big.

 Meet Timo, short for Ultimo.
 He's a 15.1 hand Lusitano born in 2001.
 He's good-natured, handsome with a bit of golden retriever tossed in for personality.
-He's my primary TREC horse and seems to tolerate the 12 km rides and complicated obstacles.
+He's my primary TREC horse and main ride.
 He came in 3rd out of 20 horses at his first TREC trial, The VA State TREC Championships.
 Here he is attempting his first leg yield (and my first as well.)
 Not too bad for two beginners even if I have a bit of a lean going on.
+Timo's training has progressed and he can now do an acceptable counted walk, when inspired, up to 10 steps of a decent piaffe, a few steps of a terre-a-terre, and an enthusiastic Spanish Walk.
+Next year we'll strive for a better half pass, canter changes, leading one day to a passage.